Bob Rumsby | Artistic Director

 Barbara Rumsby | Chief Cook and Bottle-washer

 Barbara works behind the scenes throughout the year to manage the company and support each production in several critical capacities.
 Barbara completes all of the official business for the company, such as working with the City Parks and Recreation Department to secure our rehearsal space, scheduling and running board meetings, paying the bills, and accounting for all of our income and expenses.
-When we established the company as a California non-profit several years ago, Barbara did all of the research and completed all of the incorporation paperwork.
+When we established the company as a California non-profit over ten years ago, Barbara did all of the research and completed all of the incorporation paperwork.

 On the creative side, Barbara is a great influence and contributor in the costume department.
 She is an experienced seamstress and has developed a keen eye for fabrics and colors that are appropriate for our ambitious Shakespeare productions.
 Over the years, she has sewn several beautiful gowns for our leading ladies (Lady Macbeth, Rosalind, Hermione, Adriana, Portia, to name a few) and countless doublets for the gents.